Carsomyr6/Jarnip/README.md

 DISCLAIMERS

 This is my first mod.
 Although I tested it thoroughly, it is likely that certain things will not work as intended.
 All feedback and suggestions are greatly appreciated.
-Special thanks to the Gibberlings3 community, CamDawg, Lava, and Acifer for inspiring me to create this mod.
+I want to thank the Gibberlings3 community, CamDawg, Lava, and Acifer for inspiring me to create this mod.
+Special thanks to 11jo for correcting errors of the mod's first version.

 VERSION HISTORY: